Chart Color Schemes

 Mooroolbark has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 37 projects likely affecting the region.
-Notable ones are Cloverlea Estate, Summerset Chirnside Park Retirement Village, Little Scribblers Mooroolbark Early Learning Centre, and 270 Maroondah Highway Industrial Development.
-The following list details those most relevant.
+AreaSearch has identified a total of 37 projects that are expected to impact the area significantly due to their influence on local infrastructure, major projects, and planning initiatives.
+Among these key projects are Cloverlea Estate, Summerset Chirnside Park Retirement Village, Little Scribblers Mooroolbark Early Learning Centre, and the 270 Maroondah Highway Industrial Development.
+The following list details those projects considered most relevant to the area's performance.

 Professional plan users can use the search below to filter and access additional projects.